gvwilson/sensibleadventures/litany.md

 "You've got it wrong,"
 George said unsteadily as whatever they'd given him wore off.
-His tongue felt like meat again, and his eyes were chafed like they were after an all-nighter.
+His tongue felt like meat again, and his eyes were chafed like he'd pulled an all-nighter.
 "He liked poker.
 He only ever played fantasy games 'cause I wanted to.
 He was never really into it."